 We will continue to explore whether customized reporting would be beneficial for different types of public sector entities.
-This reporting approach could help us meet the diverse reporting needs of our interested and affected parties.
+This reporting approach could help us meet our stakeholders' diverse reporting needs.

 Customized reporting may include:

 - developing varied financial reporting or presentation requirements for different types of public sector entities; or - providing accounting guidance for transactions that primarily impact a specific type of public sector entity.